Layheng-Hok/Shenzhen-Metro/Report/REPORT.md

         **Parameters**:
         - `id` (long)
         - `rideDto` (RideDto: object, a Data Transfer Object used to encapsulate the data for a ride)
         - `bindingResult` (BindingResult)

+     - **Filter Rides**: Search ride record based on multiple parameters.

+        **Endpoint**: `/rides/filter`
+        **Method**: `POST`
+        **Parameters**:
+        - `rideFilterDto` (RideFilterDto: object, a Data Transfer Object used to encapsulate the data for a ride with some constraints different from RideDto)
+        - `bindingResult` (BindingResult)
+        - `model` (Model)
+        - `page`  (int)
+        - `size` (int)

+     - **Show Ongoing Ride Page**: Retrieves a list of all ongoing rides.

+        **Endpoint**: `/rides/ongoingRides`
+        **Method**: `GET`
+        **Parameters**: `model` (Model)

 ### 6. USERS: PASSENGERS AND CARDS
-   - **Purpose**: Display information about passengers or cards currently on board.
+   - **Purpose**: Display information about passengers or cards.
-   - **Use**: View all information about passengers or cards who have boarded but have not yet exited at the current time.
+   - **Use**: View the detailed information of a passenger or a card.
   - **API**:
-     - **Show Ongoing Rides List Page**: Retrieves a list of information about the ongoing rides displays them on the Ride Record list page.
+     - **Get User Details**: Retrieves a detailed information about a user (a passenger or a card).

-        **Endpoint**: `/rides/ongoingRides`
+        **Endpoint**: `/users//{userNum}`
         **Method**: `GET`
-        **Parameters**: `model` (Model :interface, used to pass data from the controller to the view)
+        **Parameters**: `userNum` (String, a requested parameter to get the ID of a specific passenger or card), `model` (Model)

 ##  III.
 ADVANCED REQUIREMENTS
 <a name="iii-advanced-requirements"></a>
 - **Database Implementation**:
-  - **Requirement**: Complete the project using OpenGauss or MySQL database.
+  - **Requirement**: Completes the project using OpenGauss or MySQL database.
-  - **Implementation**: The project utilizes MySQL database to manage and store all necessary data including stations, lines, passenger details, and pricing information.
+  - **Implementation**: The project utilizes MySQL database to manage and store all necessary data including stations, lines, line details, buses and landmarks, card or passenger details, pricing information, and ride record.

 - **Station Status Management**:
-  - **Requirement**: Add and appropriately utilize the status of stations (e.g., under construction, operational, closed).
+  - **Requirement**: Adds and appropriately utilizes the status of stations (e.g., under construction, operational, closed).
   - **Implementation**: Extended the station management system to include status indicators.
-Stations can now have statuses like "under construction", "operational", and "closed."
+Stations can now have statuses like "Operational", "Under construction", and "Closed".
 These statuses are stored in the database and can be updated via API endpoints.

-- **Business Carriage in the Subway**:
-  - **Requirement**: Include functionality for business carriages in the subway.
+When a station is removed, its status becomes "Closed".
+When a station is not "Operational", the station cannot be used to create a new ride.

+- **Economy and Business Classes Of Subway Rides**:
+  - **Requirement**: Utilizes differnt calsses of a subway ride.
-  - **Implementation**: Added a new feature that designates certain carriages as business carriages alongside a price adjustment (up to 30%) of the original price.
-Passengers can book seats in these carriages.
+  - **Implementation**: Added a new feature that designates a certain ride as an economy or business class.
+While exiting a ride with an economy class, the ride price is the default price between two stations given in `Price.xlsx`.
+While exiting a ride with a business class, the ride price is the standard economy price between two stations with a 50% increase of the original price.

-- **Integration of Buses and Subways**:
+- **Integration of Buses, Landmarks, and Stations**:
-  - **Requirement**: Establish a comprehensive system to integrate buses and subways.
+  - **Requirement**: Establishes a comprehensive system to integrate buses, landmarks, and stations.
-  - **Implementation**: Developed an integrated transport management system that allows for combined queries and ticketing for both buses and subways.
-Users can view bus details associated with specific subway stations, manage these associations, and plan routes that include both modes of transport.
+  - **Implementation**: Developed an integrated transport management system that allows queries for buses, landmarks, and stations.
+Users can view bus or landmark details associated with any specific subway stations.
+Moreover, users can create, update, or remove multiple buses or landmarks from a specific station.
+The detailed API implementation is explained in section [**II-4**](#ii-4-buses-and-landmarks).

-- **Integration of Landmarks**:
-  - **Requirement**: Establish a comprehensive system to integrate landmarks and subways.
-  - **Implementation**: Users can view landmark details associated with specific subway stations.

-- **Multi-Parameter Search for Ride Records**:
+- **Multi-Parameter Search for Ride Record**:
-  - **Requirement**: Enable searching ride records based on multiple parameters.
+  - **Requirement**: Enables searching ride records based on multiple parameters.
   - **Implementation**: Created a robust search functionality in the API that allows users to search ride records based on various parameters such as subway stations, passengers, periods, and more.